lunakid/Thor/ReadMe.md

-_Jan Haller's original lib has been archived.
-This is a copy kept alive against the still developing SFML._
+_Jan Haller's lib has been archived.
+This is a copy kept alive against the still developing SFML (v3)._

+## Porting to SFML 3:

-_Compiles cleanly against the **2.6.x** branch of [SFML](https://github.com/SFML/SFML/tree/2.6.x), e.g. with the script below._
++ The lib compiles cleanly against the master (pre-3.0) branch of [SFML](https://github.com/SFML/SFML/), e.g. with a script like this on Windows:

-_(No CMake is actually needed whatsoever; just as usual.)_
+    ~~~~

-    set SFML=C:/SW/devel/lib/sfml/2.6.x
+    set SFML=C:/SW/devel/lib/sfml/master
-    set THOR=%~dp0
+    set THOR=.
     set INCLUDE=%THOR%/include;%THOR%/extlibs/aurora/include;%SFML%/include;%INCLUDE%
     md out
     cl -W4 -DSFML_STATIC -O2 -std:c++20 -MD -EHsc -Foout/ -c src/*.cpp
-    if errorlevel 1 goto :eof
     lib -out:out/thor.lib out/*.obj
+    ~~~~

++ All the examples compile cleanly, and run.
+(But not all run correctly yet!)

+### TODO:

+- The Fireworks & Particles examples fail to draw anything (probably due to something being off in ParticleSystem)
+- Makefile for GCC!

 -------------------------------------------------------------------------------------------------